For the Holidays

 - Dried flowers, cornstalks and crepe paper are highly flammable.
 Keep these and other decorations well away from all open flames and heat sources, including light bulbs and heaters.

 - It is safest to use a flashlight or battery-operated candles in a jack-o-lantern.
 If you use a real candle, use extreme caution.
 Make sure children are watched at all times when candles are lit.
 When lighting candles inside jack-o-lanterns, use long fireplace-style matches or a utility lighter.
-Be sure to place lit pumpkins well away from anything that can burn and far enough out of way of trick-or-treaters, doorsteps, walkways and yards.
+Be sure to place lit pumpkins well away from anything that can burn and far enough out of the way of trick-or-treaters, doorsteps, walkways and yards.

 - Remember to keep exits clear of decorations, so nothing blocks escape routes.